nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/06_Vaccume_Address_WrapAroundIssue.md

 This is why PostgreSQL describes the TXID space as **circular** rather than linear.

+Internally, PostgreSQL compares TXIDs using special comparison logic rather than normal integer comparison.
+A TXID that is numerically “smaller” may be considered **newer** if it falls into the future half of the circular space relative to the current snapshot.

 #### Important clarification: “past” and “future” are not time-based

 The terms **past** and **future** do **not** refer to wall-clock time.